West Ham United 1-0 Tottenham Hotspur

 Booking

-Ben Davies (Tottenham Hotspur) is shown the yellow card for a bad foul.
+Manuel Lanzini (West Ham United) is shown the yellow card for excessive celebration.

-Michail Antonio (West Ham United) wins a free kick on the right wing.

-Kevin Wimmer (Tottenham Hotspur) wins a free kick in the defensive half.

 Attempt saved.
-Christian Eriksen (Tottenham Hotspur) right footed shot from the right side of the box is saved in the top right corner.
-Assisted by Erik Lamela.
+Son Heung-Min (Tottenham Hotspur) right footed shot from the right side of the box is saved in the bottom left corner.
+Assisted by Christian Eriksen.